 In accordance with the guidance in ASC 842, components of a lease are split into lease components and non-lease components.
 A policy election is available pursuant to which an entity may elect to not separate lease and non-lease components.
 Rather, each lease component and the related non-lease components are accounted for together as a single component.
-For new and amended office and laboratory leases beginning in 2019 and after, the Company has elected to account for the lease and non-lease component.
+For new and amended office and laboratory leases beginning in 2019 and after, the Company has elected to account for the lease and non-lease components as a combined lease component.